 Growing up around the construction trade, I connected with tools and materials at an early age.
 Exposure to jobsites in my youth helped shape my interest in architecture and the ever-evolving organism of the built environment.
 These early experiences continue to inform my work and contribute to my own sense of place and identity.

 The human-made world is a record of society’s needs and motives over time.
 To think of structures as living entities is a natural starting point for my work, stemming from themes of origin and decay in the urban landscape.
-The rapid speed at which this cycle revolves in the Bay Area underscores socioeconomic and political issues familiar to many of us, and further influences my interpretations.
+The breakneck speed at which this cycle revolves in the Bay Area underscores the socioeconomic and political issues familiar to many of us, and further influences my interpretations.

 Contact Me or join my Mailing List

 1517 Park Street